fabioT99/C/README.md

 # C and C++
-You will find below some basic projects in C and C++
+You will find above some basic projects in C and C++